strongloop/strongloop.com2/_posts/2017-07-31-loopback-as-an-event-publisher.md

 ## 3. Message Broker

-For demonstration purpose we have run a MQTT broker ([mosquitto](https://mosquitto.org/)) on the localhost at port 1883.
+For demonstration purposes, we have run a MQTT broker ([mosquitto](https://mosquitto.org/)) on the localhost at port 1883.

 ## 4. Client App